Apicectomy

 What happens during an apicectomy?

-The tip of the infected root is then sealed using biological cement (MTA) and in some cases larger cavities are refilled with artificial bone or filling.
-The entrance of the root canal area is then sealed with a membrane or gum transplant to avoid unwanted bacterium from getting into the area and festering into a potential abscess or infection.
+The tip of the infected root is then sealed using biological cement (MTA) and in some cases, larger cavities are refilled with artificial bone or filling.
+The entrance of the root canal area is then sealed with a membrane or gum transplant to avoid unwanted bacteria from getting into the area and festering into a potential abscess or infection.

-Your dentist may advise that you avoid certain activities due to receiving intravenous sedation such as driving or operating machinery, undertaking exercise, competing in contact sports (as to avoid direct contact, damage or trauma to your teeth), smoking, taking sleeping tablets and/or drinking alcohol in excess.
+Your dentist may advise that you avoid certain activities due to receiving intravenous sedation such as driving or operating machinery, undertaking exercise, competing in contact sports (to avoid direct contact, damage or trauma to your teeth), smoking, taking sleeping tablets and/or drinking alcohol in excess.

 Why is Wimpole Street Dental Clinic best for an apicectomy in London?